mufana/mufana.github.io/_posts/2017-07-15-Kill-SQL-Application.md

 ## Recreating

-I've recreated a few things on my own environement to show you exactly what I did.
+I've recreated a few things on my own environment to show you exactly what I did.

-So, in my environment I have one SQL Server.
-(Lab1).
-And a Client running the application (Also Lab1).
-The application I'm about to close (or kill) is called: Notepad.
+In my environment I have:

 * The SQL database running on server: Lab1